webhintio/hint/packages/parser-manifest/README.md

 ### `fetch::start::manifest`

-Event is of type [`FetchStart`](https://webhint.io/docs/contributor-guide/getting-started/events/#fetchstart) and is emitted when the parser starts downloading the web app manifest file.
+Event is of type [`FetchStart`][fetchstart] and is emitted when the parser starts downloading the web app manifest file.

 ### `fetch::end::manifest`

-Event is of type [`FetchEnd`](https://webhint.io/docs/contributor-guide/getting-started/events/#fetchend) and is emitted when the parser successfully downloaded the web app manifest file.
+Event is of type [`FetchEnd`][fetchend] and is emitted when the parser successfully downloaded the web app manifest file.

 ### `fetch::error::manifest`

-Event is of type [`FetchError`](https://webhint.io/docs/contributor-guide/getting-started/events/#fetcherror) and is emitted when the parser encounters a problem trying to fetch the web app manifest file.
+Event is of type [`FetchError`][fetcherror] and is emitted when the parser encounters a problem trying to fetch the web app manifest file.

 ### `parse::manifest::end`